DimaNakh/-Computer_Graphics_Project/README.md

 Week 2:
 Spent 4-5 hours learning the basics of Rhinoceros's tool, Grasshoper.
 Week 2:
-due to technical difficulties in downloading and starting the project, a new project was chosen on soft body simulation
+due to technical difficulties in downloading and starting the project,a new project was chosen on soft body simulation
 ,starting of an assignment of creating a simulation of a spring system, studied about a day on spring forces, and I have created a small simulation